hedata/personal/content/post/oribos-ci/index.md

 i already have a super nice docker-compose config with env vars i can already deploy.

 Maybe having the secrets and env vars in files and pulling them to production is ok (we only have a single server anyway).
-Maybe just connecting to the remote server and executing some sh scripts and automating the manual tasks i did anyway is good enough?
+Just connecting to the remote server and executing some sh scripts and automating the manual tasks i did anyway is good enough?

+This would then make the plan like this:
+- create a github action pipeline for each service
+- the pipeline then builds a docker image and pushes it
+- to a registry
+- the pipeline then connects to the deployment machine
+- updates the env and deployment repo
+- restarts the docker-compose file and triggers a rebuild for the service

+we have to watch out that image name is also changed for prod

+need to check how this goes together with tilt and automatic rebuild / code sync for images

 A quick google search reveals that at least the idea of executing remote ssh commands is not a new one :-) [ssh-action](https://github.com/appleboy/ssh-action)